 (a) The employee has worked for the City of Bend 15 continuous years prior to retirement.

-(b) The employee retires after his 55th birthday.
+(b) The employee retires after their 55th birthday.

 (c) A medical benefits plan is available under current Agreement with an insurance carrier and the employee and dependents (if applicable) qualify for such a plan.